Trump says doctors were ‘very surprised’ by his ‘unbelievable’ results on a cognitive test

 Trump said he didn’t think the Democrat could pass the cognitive exam like he did.

 “I actually took one very recently when, you know, the radical left was saying, ‘Is he all there?
 Is he all there?’
 I proved I was all there, because I aced it,” Trump told Hannity.
 “I aced the test. … He should take the same exact test, a very standard test.
 I took it at Walter Reed Medical Center in front of doctors and they were very surprised.
 They said, ‘That’s an unbelievable thing.
-Rarely does anyone do what you just did.’”
+Rarely does anyone do what you just did.’ ”

-It’s unclear exactly what cognitive test Trump was referring to in the interview.
+It’s unclear exactly to what cognitive test Trump was referring in the interview.
 The most recent publicly disclosed cognitive test Trump took at Walter Reed was in January 2018, when the White House’s top physician said he got a perfect score.
 The exam Trump took then was the Montreal Cognitive Assessment, which is designed to detect mild cognitive issues, largely in older people.
-The 10-minute exam asks patients to identify farm animals in pictures, draw a clock, and perform basic word-recall exercises.
+The 10-minute exam asks patients to identify animals in pictures, draw a clock, and perform basic word-recall exercises.

 The White House did not immediately respond to a request for comment clarifying whether Trump has taken another test more recently.

-Along with jabs at Biden, Trump’s latest Hannity interview also covered the Sun Belt coronavirus hotspot, Trump’s willingness to wear a mask on an upcoming public appearance, and the Black Lives Matter street mural in New York that Mayor Bill de Blasio helped paint, which Trump derided.
+Along with jabs at Biden, Trump’s latest Hannity interview also covered the Sun Belt coronavirus hot spot, Trump’s willingness to wear a mask in an upcoming public appearance and the Black Lives Matter street slogan in New York that Mayor Bill de Blasio (D) helped paint, which Trump derided.

 His comments about the cognitive test are part of a pattern of attacks on Biden’s mental acuity while aggressively defending his own.
-As The Washington Post reported last month, Trump’s preoccupation with projecting an image of intelligence and physical strength has intensified in recent months after critics mocked him for episodes such as shuffling cautiously down a ramp or slowly drinking a cup of water.
+As The Washington Post reported last month, Trump’s preoccupation with projecting an image of intelligence and physical strength has intensified in recent months after critics mocked him for episodes such as shuffling cautiously down a ramp and slowly drinking a cup of water with both hands.

-At his campaign rally in Tulsa last month, for example, he spent more than 14 minutes explaining why he was moving slowly down the ramp and the water-drinking incidents.
+At his campaign rally in Tulsa last month, for example, he spent more than 14 minutes explaining why he was moving slowly down the ramp and the water-drinking incident.
 At a White House Cabinet meeting in June, Trump again spoke about his performance on the Montreal Cognitive Assessment more than two years earlier, people familiar with Trump’s comments told The Post last month.

 In an election between Trump, 74, the oldest president to enter office, and Biden, 77, who would break Trump’s record, questions about age and cognitive function have followed both of them on the campaign trail.
 The Trump campaign released an ad last month capitalizing on Biden’s gaffes, saying that he “does not have the strength, the stamina and mental fortitude required to lead this country.”
 The Biden campaign has turned the attacks back on Trump, saying last month, “For someone so obsessed with appearing strong, Donald Trump shows us every day just how weak he is.”